Best swimming watches for tracking your pool and open-water swim sessions in 2026

 The LCD screen is decent enough, while a battery life of 38 hours in GPS mode or 30 days in standard mode is pretty damn impressive.

-There are 20 activity profiles to choose from, including swimming, where they provide a stroke rate data and a SWOLF score, while training plans can be uploaded from the brand’s website.
+There are 20 activity profiles to choose from, including swimming, where they provide a stroke rate data and a SWOLF score.
+You can upload training plans from the brand’s website.

 Cleverly, it detects four stroke types in pool mode: freestyle, breaststroke, backstroke and butterfly.

-Read our full Coros Pace 3 review for more.
+Read my full Coros Pace 3 review for more.

 Pros